Apple Cider Cupcakes and Brown Sugar Cinnamon Buttercream

 Moist and flavorful recipe for Apple Cider Cupcakes made from scratch with Brown Sugar Cinnamon Buttercream Frosting makes for a mouthwatering fall dessert!

-Cupcakes are one of my favorite desserts to make.
+Cupcakes are one of my favorite desserts to make and these Apple Cider Cupcakes are my favorite of all time and so popular.
 They are easier than making an entire cake, easier to frost, easier to photograph (which I realize only applies to me and other weird people who photograph their food), AND they are just plain fun.
 Speaking of fun, remember my Fruity Pebbles cupcakes from earlier this year?
 That’s all….just wanted to see if you remembered them.
 No other reason other than they are awesome.

 Let’s go back to the “easier to photograph” part.
 When I make a whole cake there’s no other way around it than for me to tear into it in order to have a slice to photograph.
 This has not gone over very well when this said cake is for a special occasion or to bring to someone else’s party as a dish to pass.
 Not to say this has ever stopped me (it hasn’t) but there’s just something so not classy about bringing a cake somewhere that has already been chopped up.
 Ha, ha.
 I have to say, though, I have gotten a lot better over the years about masking my hack jobs.
 Re-frosting and patching up a cake is tons of fun (sarcasm).